Assassination of Alexander II of Russia: Arrests, trials, and punishments

 The thrower of the fatal second bomb, Hryniewiecki, was carried to the military hospital nearby, where he lingered in agony for several hours.
 Refusing to cooperate with the authorities or even to give his name, he died that evening.
 In a vain attempt to save his own life, Rysakov, the first bomb-thrower who had been captured at the scene, cooperated with the investigators.
 His testimony implicated the other participants, and enabled the police to raid the group's headquarters.
-The raid took place on March 15, two days after the assassination.
+The raid took place on 15 March, two days after the assassination.
 Helfman was arrested and Sablin fired several shots at the police and then shot himself to avoid capture.
 Mikhailov was captured in the same building the next day after a brief gunfight.
-The tsarist police apprehended Sophia Perovskaya on March 22, Nikolai Kibalchich on March 29, and Ivan Yemelyanov on April 14.
+The tsarist police apprehended Sophia Perovskaya on 22 March, Nikolai Kibalchich on 29 March, and Ivan Yemelyanov on 14 April.

-Zhelyabov, Perovskaya, Kibalchich, Helfman, Mikhailov, and Rysakov were tried by the Special Tribunal of the Ruling Senate on March 26–29 and sentenced to death by hanging.
-The sentence was duly carried out upon the State criminals on April 15, 1881.
+Zhelyabov, Perovskaya, Kibalchich, Helfman, Mikhailov, and Rysakov were tried as State criminals by the Special Tribunal of the Ruling Senate on 26–29 March and sentenced to death by hanging.
+The sentence was duly carried out on 15 April 1881.
 In the case of Hesya Helfman, her execution was deferred on account of her pregnancy.
 Alexander III later commuted her sentence of death to katorga (forced labor) for an indefinite period of time.
-She died of a post-natal complication in January 1882, and her infant daughter did not long survive her.
+She died of a post-natal complication in January 1882, and her infant daughter did not survive much longer.

 Yemelyanov was tried the following year and was sentenced to life imprisonment at hard labor; however, he received a pardon from the Tsar after serving 20 years.
 Vera Figner remained at large until 10 February 1883; during this time she orchestrated the assassination of General Mayor Strelnikov, the military prosecutor of Odessa.
 In 1884, Figner was sentenced to die by hanging which was then commuted to indefinite penal servitude.
 She likewise served for 20 years until a plea from her dying mother persuaded the last tsar, Nicholas II, to set her free.

-Aftermath
+Burial

 A temporary shrine was erected on the site of the attack while plans and fundraising for a more permanent memorial were undertaken.
-In order to build a permanent shrine on the exact spot where the assassination took place, it was decided to narrow the canal so that the section of road on which the tsar had been driving could be included within the walls of the church.
 The permanent memorial took the form of the Church of the Savior on Blood.
 Construction began in 1883 under Alexander III, and was completed in 1907 under Nicholas II.
 An elaborate shrine, in the form of a ciborium, was constructed at the end of the church opposite the altar, on the exact place of Alexander's assassination.
 It is embellished with topaz, lazurite, and other semi-precious stones, making a striking contrast with the simple cobblestones of the old road, which are exposed in the floor of the shrine.